Sirus12023/FuelTheft_backend_TEMP/README.md

 For detailed API documentation, check the individual route files in `src/api/routes/` or test the endpoints using tools like Postman or curl.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the ISC License.

-## 🆘 Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review existing issues
-3. Create a new issue with detailed information

----

 **Happy Coding! 🚀**